 Candidates are informed with information in the candidate handbook as well as exam assemblies leading up to the exams.
-PPE exams done through out the year also emphasises the importance of following JCQ procedure.
+PPE exams done throughout the year also emphasises the importance of following JCQ procedure.
+The use of AI (Artifical intelligence that mimic human intelligence) is not allowed.
+The use of AI will be treated as malpractice.
+Teachers of subjects that involve coursework brief students on the importance of following JCQ procedure and the consequences of using AI.

-Al Use in Assessments
+Al use in assessments